alissa-huskey/python-class/docs/lessons/data-types/numeric.md

 ```

 They almost always play nicely together--they can be compared to one another,
-used interchangably with most operators, and converted into one another.
+used interchangeably with most operators, and converted into one another.

 ```{code-block} python
 :caption: Python shell